2 men plead guilty in gun thefts from national trade show

-LAS VEGAS (AP) - Two former trade show workers have pleaded guilty to federal firearms charges following the theft of weapons from the U.S. gun industry’s biggest annual convention in Las Vegas in January.
+LAS VEGAS (AP) - Two former Las Vegas trade show workers have pleaded guilty to federal firearms charges in the theft of weapons from the U.S. gun industry’s biggest annual convention last January.

-Forklift operator Jamikko Foster could face about four years in prison and co-worker Eduardo Limon faces around three years, according to plea agreements filed Thursday in U.S. District Court.
+Forklift operator Jamikko Foster could face about four years in prison and co-worker Eduardo Limon faces around three years, according to plea agreements filed Thursday in U.S. District Court in Las Vegas.

+Limon’s attorney, Chris Rasmussen, said Friday he’ll ask a judge to spare his client any more time in custody.
+Limon, 28, pleaded guilty to the two charges he faced: possession of a stolen firearm and possession of an unregistered firearm.

-Limon’s attorney, Chris Rasmussen, said Friday that authorities recovered all the more than 60 pistols, rifles, machine guns and silencers stolen from the National Shooting Sports Federation’s SHOT show.
+Authorities recovered all the more than 60 pistols, rifles, machine guns and silencers stolen from the National Shooting Sports Federation’s “Shooting, Hunting, Outdoor Trade” show, Rasmussen said.

+Foster, 27, pleaded guilty to firearms theft and unlawful possession of a machine gun.
+He had faced four weapons counts carrying a combined possible sentence of 40 years in prison and a $1 million fine.

-Foster’s federal public defender didn’t immediately respond to messages.
+Foster’s federal public defender, Heidi Ojeda, didn’t immediately respond to telephone and email messages.

-Foster and Limon were arrested after a licensed Nevada gun shop owner reported a man asking to obtain a firing pin for an assault-style rifle.

-Show organizers require display weapons to be disabled by having firing pins removed.
+Foster and Limon were arrested in February after a Nevada gun shop owner reported that a customer asked him how he could obtain a firing pin for an assault-style rifle.
+The National Shooting Sports Federation requires SHOT show display weapons to be disabled by having firing pins removed.

+After a trade show inventory revealed that weapons were missing, the federal Bureau of Alcohol, Tobacco, Firearms and Explosives notified licensed gun store owners to report people seeking gunsmith services, according to court documents.

+ATF agents and Las Vegas police identified Limon by store receipts and Foster as the owner of a black Chevrolet Impala seen on store parking lot video, documents said.

 Copyright © 2019 The Washington Times, LLC.